-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 He said supply chains on a national level remain an issue, but that Virginia is diversifying its sources on national and international levels to get more supplies for Virginians.

-The governor praised medical facilities for finding new ways to reuse equipment, like UV decontamination implemented by UVA Health.
+The governor praised medical facilities for finding new ways to reuse equipment, like

-The governor announced that he had signed Executive Order 57 on Friday as a way to help hospitals and long-term care facilities respond to the ongoing pandemic.
+on Friday as a way to help hospitals and long-term care facilities respond to the ongoing pandemic.

 The order eases licensing restrictions on nurse practitioners and doctors licensed in states other than Virginia to allow them to respond in Virginia.